stephbrrrgan/Fair-Use/gay of thrones final 10_7.md

 ### What is "Gay of Thrones"?
 ["Gay of Thrones"](https://www.youtube.com/watch?v=Q8PD_GvWrT0&list=PL77kq7xMnzVMN-4l8bh2OUGUofydgxU-q) is a web series on FunnyorDie where a hairdresser, Jonathon, recaps ["Game of Thrones"](http://www.hbo.com/game-of-thrones) episodes with a client, who is usually another fellow comedian or actor, every week throughout a season.
 The storytelling includes different nicknames for each character and over-the-top synopsises, making it a hilarious and raunchy YouTube series.

 Each video from the series contains clips from the show "Game of Thrones," sound bites from other shows and copyrighted music.
-Although these videos have all of these elements, "Gay of Thrones" is using them correctly according to the Fair Use Act.
+Although these videos have all of these elements, "Gay of Thrones" is using them correctly according to the rules of fair use.

 | ![alt text](https://i.ytimg.com/vi/MgebzaD2wOo/maxresdefault.jpg) | ![alt text](https://i.ytimg.com/vi/mTXQ8u_Jr2c/maxresdefault.jpg) |
 | --- | --- |